Harry Potter Cast: Where Are They Now?

 Daniel Radcliffe on Jimmy Fallon in 2014

-The character of Hermione Granger is forever linked to Emma Watson, though she has played plenty of other roles since hanging up her Hogwarts robes!
+The character of Hermione Granger is forever linked to Emma Watson, though she's had plenty of other roles since hanging up her Hogwarts robes!

 The first starring role she took after Potter was in The Perks of Being a Wallflower, which was released in 2012.
 In 2013, she played in two more radically different roles.
 First, she had a cameo in Seth Rogen's This Is the End.
 Later in the year, she starred in The Bling Ring, a film based on a team of Los Angeles thieves.
 Watson also starred in the Biblical drama Noah (2014) and co-starred with Ethan Hawke in Regression (2015.)